Eddie Grant (baseball): Post-career

 Upon his retirement from baseball, Grant opened a law practice in Boston.

 Grant was one of the first men to enlist when the United States entered World War I in April 1917, and he served as a captain in the 77th Division.
 During the fierce battle of the Meuse–Argonne offensive, all of Grant's superior officers were killed or wounded, and he took command of his troops on a four-day search for the "Lost Battalion."
 During the search, an exploding shell killed Grant on October 5, 1918.
 He was the first Major League Baseball player killed in action in World War I. He was buried at the Meuse-Argonne American Cemetery in Lorraine, France.

 Grant was one of eight Major League Baseball players known either to have been killed or died from illness while serving in the armed forces during World War I. The others were Alex Burr‚ Harry Chapman, Larry Chappell‚ Harry Glenn‚ Newt Halliday, Ralph Sharman and Bun Troy.

 Legacy

 On Memorial Day, May 30, 1921, representatives from the armed forces, baseball, and the sisters of Grant unveiled a monument in center field of the Polo Grounds to his memory.
 During the celebration at the end of the last Giants' game in 1957, someone pried the plaque from its monument.
 It was missing for over 40 years until it was claimed to be re-discovered in a Ho-Ho-Kus, New Jersey home that had been owned by a New York City police officer.
-However, the photo shown of the supposed plaque on the Internet does not look like the missing plaque from the Polo Grounds, which has now been replicated at the San Francisco Giants current ballpark as of 2006.
+A replica plaque has been installed at Oracle Park since 2006.

 Grant is also memorialized with the Edward L. Grant Highway in The Bronx, New York and by Grant Field at Dean College.